-In Spring of 2005, the Automotive Technology Complex remodel provided significant improvements to the Automotive Technology Program which included the Ford ASSET Program and General Motors ASEP Program.
+In Spring 2005, the Automotive Technology Complex remodel provided significant improvements to the Automotive Technology Program which included the Ford ASSET Program and General Motors ASEP Program.

-In Spring 2007, Cuyamaca College opened a new state-ofthe-art Science and Technology Center that provides students access to the most up-to-date technologies in computer, information, natural and physical sciences.
-During the coming year, the College is also opening a spectacular Student Center and a one-of-a-kind Communication Arts Center.
-These new and welcomed additions are being complemented by a host of facility renovations and overall campus improvements which together are greatly expanding the range of instructional programs and student support services that our students have come to enjoy and expect.
-Finally, the College is currently in the process of designing a dedicated Business and Computer Information Systems Building.
+In Spring 2007, Cuyamaca College opened a new state-of-the-art Science and Technology Center that provides students with access to the most up-to-date technologies in computer, information, natural and physical sciences.
+In Fall 2007, the college opened a spectacular Student Center, and a one-of-a-kind Communication Arts Center opened in Spring 2008.
+These new and welcomed additions are complemented by a host of facility renovations and overall campus improvements which together are greatly expanding the range of instructional programs and student support services that our students have come to enjoy and expect.
+The college is currently in the process of completing a new Business and Technology building which will open in Spring

-Cuyamaca College is growing in response to the ever increasing demands of the community surrounding the College and to meet the educational needs in the Grossmont-Cuyamaca Community College District.
-The College is designed to provide a comprehensive curriculum of programs and courses of study and, when completed, will accommodate an enrollment of approximately 15,000 students in 2015.
+Cuyamaca College is growing in response to the ever increasing demands of the surrounding community and to meet the educational needs in the Grossmont-Cuyamaca Community College District.
+The college is designed to provide a comprehensive curriculum of programs and courses of study and, when completed, will accommodate an enrollment of approximately 15,000 students in 2015.

-GENERAL NFORMATION
+GENERAL INFORMATION